vidjil/vidjil/doc/user.md

 Several indices are computed on the full list of clones to assess the diversity and overlap of sample(s):

-- On one sample, [diversity indices](https://en.wikipedia.org/wiki/Diversity_index) such as Shannon's diversity, Shannon's equitability and Simpson's diversity, as computed by [vijdil-algo](vidjil-algo.md#diversity-measures).
+- On one sample, [diversity indices](https://en.wikipedia.org/wiki/Diversity_index) such as Shannon's diversity, Pielou's evenness and Simpson's diversity, as computed by [vijdil-algo](vidjil-algo.md#diversity-measures).
-  Some of these indices have values between 0 (no diversity, one clone clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clone).
+  Some of these indices have values between 0 (no diversity, one clonotype clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clonotype).

 - On several samples, overlap indexes such as [Morisita's overlap index](https://en.wikipedia.org/wiki/Morisita%27s_overlap_index) having values between 0 (no overlap between the two samples)